 I notice the fat girl in the mirror shrug.
 I have to agree with her.

 My dad?
 What a strange pair of words to say.
 I always wanted to be able to say them.
-Once or twice I even thought that I might get to say them when one of Mom's boyfriends became more and more a steady feature.
+Once, or twice, I had thought that I might get to say them when one of Mom's boyfriends.
+When one would become more and more a steady feature.

 Probably would have been silly to be calling some of them dad anyway.
-More than a few were hardly even ten years older then I was.
+More than a few were hardly even ten years older than I was.

 My dad is standing by the stove.
 I see two large cast iron pans on the top of it.
-As I watch he opens the oven door and with a rag pulls out a pan with a large loaf of bread on it.
+As I watch he opens the oven door and, with a red checkered rag, pulls out a pan with a large loaf of bread on it.

 Is that homemade, I wonder?
 Nah.